 I learnt that humans are very self-centric and think about themself and their families and very little about others, with some exceptions.
 This view will not help us in the future in adjusting ourselves to climate change.
 There will be an abrupt realization in the future with conflicts.

-I learnt that we live our lives in social bubbles like family, friends, work and fun, and we need to burst these bubbles to get more out of life.
+I learnt that we live in social bubbles like family, friends, work and fun, and we need to burst these bubbles to get more out of life.

-I learnt that in Europe where I have lived most of my life, we are very spoiled by having more money than we need, even our poor in the west is very well off compared with people in poorer countries, so we spend it on all unnecessary things for our enjoyment.
+I learnt that in Europe, where I have lived most of my life, we are very spoiled by having more money than we need, even the poor in the west are very well off compared with people in poorer countries, so we spend it on all unnecessary things for our enjoyment.

 I’m worried about the future of this beautiful planet of ours.

-I learned to enjoy life to the fullest and not hang up on pettiness.
+I learned to enjoy life fully and not hang up on pettiness.

-I have no trust in elected politicians guiding us through the biggest threat to our planet, climate change.
+I have no trust in elected politicians guiding us through climate change’s biggest threat to our planet.
 And that politicians worldwide will take the right actions to change our societies to a more sustainable future.

 About My Generation

-My Generation will never come back when we are gone, we lived in the best time that earth had to offer mankind.
+My Generation will never return when we are gone, we lived in the best time that earth had to offer mankind.

 A generation walked to school, no one was driven to school.

-A generation did their homework on their own to get out on the street to play as soon as possible.
+A generation did their homework independently to get out on the street to play as soon as possible.

 A generation that spent all its free time on the street with its friends.